 Property taxes are levied on all property types, including land, buildings, and other structures.
 On the other hand, real estate taxes are assessed only on real property, including land and the buildings or structures on it.

 Real estate taxes are built upon the property's assessed value, which the local government determines.
 The assessment is usually conducted every few years and considers the property's location, size, and condition.
-In contrast, property taxes are a percentage of the value of the property, determined by an appraisal or market analysis.
+Property taxes, however, are a percentage of the property's value, determined by an appraisal or market analysis.

 States With Highest Property Taxes